 On a rainy day, a clogged gutter can send water spilling into your house’s foundation, through the roof, or down to your basement.
 That could cause some significant water damage!
 If your gutters are too large, be safe and get an expert to check them.

 You may want to plant trees or shrubs right next to your house.
 They do look great there, but they’re making your likelihood of water damage much higher.

 Bushes and trees such as weeping willows that have big root chains that can be invasive.
-If you’re not careful, they will grow right into your sprinkler system, drainage field, pipes, and septic tanks.
+If you’re not careful, they will grow right into your sprinkler system, drainage area, pipes, and septic tanks.

 To avoid this, it’s safe to plant smaller shrubs three feet from your house and larger bushes five feet away.

 Persistent leaks lead to mold and mildew, rot, and even termites and carpenter ants.
 However, if you fix a leak soon after it starts, there may be no long-term damage at all.

 Check for leaks by searching for dark stains under pipes inside sink cabinets, stains on ceilings, toilets that rock and of course drips.
 Inspect the washer and refrigerator hoses for leaks.

 At least once annually, inspect your roof.
 Repair loose, missing, and damaged shingles.
 Repair any cracked caulking and check for leaks around flashing.

 Inadequate drainage weakens your foundation, causing cracks, uneven settling, and pathways for water to enter your home.
 Ensure your downspouts direct water to 10 feet away from your house.

 Additionally, make sure your yard is sloped at least 6 inches over a 10-foot span away from your foundation.
 That slope prevents water from getting down right next to your foundation, where it might cause walls to lean, crack the masonry, and create leaks.